Heaven (Romanian band): 2005-2008: Formation and commercial success

 Formed in early 2005 in Vaslui, Heaven was eventually managed by Radu Groza who helped them in signing a contract with Cat Music.
-The band was launched into local recognition following the release of their best-selling debut single, named “Pentru totdeauna”, which topped the Romanian charts.
+The band was launched into local recognition following the release of their debut single, named “Pentru totdeauna”, which peaked at number 24 on the Romanian charts.
 Same year later they started promoting a new song, titled “Du-ma pe o stea”, which brought them back into the spotlight.
 Heaven's debut album, named O Parte Din Rai, was released in Romania in spring 2006; being compiled under the auspices of Cat Music, the record contains the two singles promoted before, but also some new tracks produced by Gabi Huiban.
 Simultaneously Heaven started promoting a new single, “O Parte Din Rai”, whose military-themed video costed approximately 10.000 $.
 As a reward for its commercial success, the band received the "Best New Act" prize at the 2006 MTV Romania Music Awards.

 In early 2007 Heaven collaborated with the American pop band No Mercy on a new single called “Let's Dance”.
 At the end of the same year Heaven received a new MTV RMA award, this time for its website.
 Gradually some management issues appeared and throughout 2008 one of its original members, Roxana Spoială, left the group in order to pursue a solo career; furthermore, Heaven parted ways with Radu Groza and Cat Music.
 Simultaneously the band promoted a new single, called “Kiss Me”, which enjoyed moderate success.